Symbiogenesis: Free-living ancestors

-Alphaproteobacteria were formerly thought to be the free-living organisms most closely related to mitochondria.
-Later research indicates that mitochondria are most closely related to Pelagibacterales bacteria, in particular, those in the SAR11 clade.
+Alphaproteobacteria are thought to be the free-living organisms most closely related to mitochondria.
+More recent research has indicated further that mitochondria are most closely related to the subclade of Alphaproteobacteria known as Pelagibacterales bacteria, in particular, those in the SAR11 clade.

 Nitrogen-fixing filamentous cyanobacteria are the free-living organisms most closely related to plastids.

 Both cyanobacteria and alphaproteobacteria maintain a large (>6 Mb) genome encoding thousands of proteins.
 Plastids and mitochondria exhibit a dramatic reduction in genome size when compared with their bacterial relatives.
 Chloroplast genomes in photosynthetic organisms are normally 120–200 kb encoding 20–200 proteins and mitochondrial genomes in humans are approximately 16 kb and encode 37 genes, 13 of which are proteins.
 Using the example of the freshwater amoeboid, however, Paulinella chromatophora, which contains chromatophores found to be evolved from cyanobacteria, Keeling and Archibald argue that this is not the only possible criterion; another is that the host cell has assumed control of the regulation of the former endosymbiont's division, thereby synchronizing it with the cell's own division.
 Nowack and her colleagues gene sequenced the chromatophore (1.02 Mb) and found that only 867 proteins were encoded by these photosynthetic cells.
 Comparisons with their closest free living cyanobacteria of the genus Synechococcus (having a genome size 3 Mb, with 3300 genes) revealed that chromatophores had undergone a drastic genome shrinkage.
 Chromatophores contained genes that were accountable for photosynthesis but were deficient in genes that could carry out other biosynthetic functions; this observation suggests that these endosymbiotic cells are highly dependent on their hosts for their survival and growth mechanisms.
 Thus, these chromatophores were found to be non-functional for organelle-specific purposes when compared with mitochondria and plastids.
 This distinction could have promoted the early evolution of photosynthetic organelles.

 The loss of genetic autonomy, that is, the loss of many genes from endosymbionts, occurred very early in evolutionary time.
 Taking into account the entire original endosymbiont genome, there are three main possible fates for genes over evolutionary time.
 The first is the loss of functionally redundant genes, in which genes that are already represented in the nucleus are eventually lost.
 The second is the transfer of genes to the nucleus, while the third is that genes remain in the organelle that was once an organism.
 The loss of autonomy and integration of the endosymbiont with its host can be primarily attributed to nuclear gene transfer.
 As organelle genomes have been greatly reduced over evolutionary time, nuclear genes have expanded and become more complex.
 As a result, many plastid and mitochondrial processes are driven by nuclear encoded gene products.
 In addition, many nuclear genes originating from endosymbionts have acquired novel functions unrelated to their organelles.